Publication Source: Labor Press

+Whose relationships?
 Any business relationships with a state person that a lobbyist or client engages in must be reported.
 Clients who are organizations must report any business relationship that their proprietors, partners, directors, or executive management may have with a state person.
 This is in addition to reporting any business relationship the organization engages in with a state person.

-The information required to be reported by a lobbyist on registrations and clients on semi annual filings is the same in regards to a reportable business relationship.
+What to Report The information required to be reported by a lobbyist on registrations and clients on semi annual filings is the same in regards to a reportable business relationship.
 The following information must be reported: name and official address of state person, description of general subject of the transaction, and the compensation, including expenses, paid to the state person.

-Reporting of business relationships must be done when a client files a client semi annual report (done in January and July of each year) when a business relationship existed during that period.
+When to Report Reporting of business relationships must be done when a client files a client semi annual report (done in January and July of each year) when a business relationship existed during that period.
 Actual payment is not necessary for a business relationship to exist.
 If a good or service is intended to be performed or provided in the period it must be reported.
 Lobbyists must include information on reportable business relationships in registrations.
 The filing of a lobbying registration by the lobbyist, which includes any reportable business relationship, does not absolve the client of reporting this in their client semi annual filing.